OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

 ###Setup

 Copy configuration_Download.xml, Configuration_InstallLocally.xml, configuration_template.xml,
-DownloadOfficeInstallationToNetworkShare.ps1, InstallOffice2016.ps1, SetUpOfficeInstallationGpo.ps1, and setup.exe
+DownloadOfficeInstallationToNetworkShare.ps1, InstallOffice2016.ps1, SetUpOfficeInstallationGpo.ps1, and SetupOffice2013.exe
 in to the folder where the script will be ran.

 ###Example